 2. Setting the training objectives

 Once the assessment is done, it’s time to pinpoint the crucial issues the training program should address and the desired outcomes.
-Identifying the gaps in the knowledge and the skills of the employees is vital for creating online courses and elearning development.
+Identifying the gaps in the knowledge and the skills of the learner is vital for creating online courses and elearning development.
 In other words, this step is focused on the end goals of the training program and how to achieve them.
 The goals should ideally be quite precise and the outcomes quantifiable, as it will help to assess the success rate after the program.
 The overarching goal should naturally be to bridge the gap between the existing and the desired skillset of the employees.
 This will allow them to gain confidence in performing the assigned tasks, foster social learning, and improve the learning experience.

 3. Creating a training plan

 Once the goals and aims of the program are settled and the training tools and learning platform selected, the loose ideas need to be put into a coherent action plan.
-The plan should make a clear link between the needs, the tools, and the goals of the training program.
+The plan should make a clear link between the needs, the tools, course design, learning materials, and the goals of the training program.
 The help of Subject Matter Experts and an instructional designer should come in handy at this point, as they work as emissaries between the business and the HR and L&D departments, making sure all the most important issues are being addressed.
-An ADDIE model, which we wrote about a while back, can also facilitate the creation of the training program while staying on track with the key issues the training needs addressing.
+An ADDIE model, which we wrote about a while back, can also facilitate the creation of the training program while staying on track with the key issues the training needs to address.

 In this step in the process of how to start a training program, it’s worth considering the form, in which the training will be delivered.
 Needless to say, overloaded PowerPoint slides and monotone report reading should be mothballed and forgotten as compared to online courses.
 Just because something used to be done a certain way doesn’t mean it should be done the same way now.
 New, attractive, and interactive training programs, that also promote social learning, delivered with the help of state-of-the-art technologies should become the new normal.
 In the era of the constantly growing numbers of the remote workforce, enhanced by the limitations of the global pandemic, elearning development of online courses is becoming the future of corporate learning schemes to heighten the learning experience.